Grip as Needed, Glide on Demand: Ultrasonic Lubrication for Robotic Locomotion: Design and Implementation

 \subsection{Cylindrical Friction Control Module Design}

 The cylindrical module consists of a ring-shaped resonator with four bonded piezoelectric plates, designed to operate in its second flexural resonance mode, as illustrated in Fig.\ref{fig:design}(a).
-The prototype used for characterization had an outer diameter of $10~\mathrm{mm}$, following the design of \cite{atalla2024}.
+The prototype used for characterization had an outer diameter of $10~\mathrm{mm}$, following the design of~\cite{atalla2024}.
 The ring is supported internally by a frame with needle-like edges contacting the resonator at nodal lines.
-This configuration ensures stability while minimizing interference with oscillation.
-Finite element analysis, using stainless steel as material, predicted a resonance frequency of $22.7~\mathrm{kHz}$ and a maximum vibration amplitude of approximately $4~\mu\mathrm{m}$ per $100~\mathrm{V}$ excitation.
+Finite element analysis, using stainless steel as the material, predicted a resonance frequency of $22.7~\mathrm{kHz}$ and a maximum vibration amplitude of approximately $4~\mu\mathrm{m}$ per $100~\mathrm{V}$ excitation.